Home » Recipe Index » Recipes » Air Fryer Recipes

 Serve this broccolini with Air Fryer Roasted Chicken, Air Fryer Lamb Chops, Instant Pot Ham, or Instant Pot Char Siu.

-If you love to make vegetables in the air fryer, try Air Fryer Artichokes, Air Fryer Brussels Sprouts, Air Fryer Elote, Air Fryer Zucchini Fries, Air Fryer Onion Rings, or Air Fryer Sweet Potato Chips.
+If you love to make vegetables in the air fryer, try these Air Fryer Mushrooms and Onions.
+Other great air fryer sides include Air Fryer Elote, Air Fryer Zucchini Fries, Air Fryer Onion Rings, Air Fryer Brussels Sprouts, or Air Fryer Butter Beans.

 Low angle shot of a plate of air fried broccolini.